Skip Navigation

 David Logan works in the areas of applied mathematics and ecological modeling.
 His interests include ordinary and partial differential equations, difference equations, and stochastic processes.
 His current research in mathematical ecology includes work on nutrient cycling, physiologically-structured population dynamics, the effects of global climate change on ecosystems and food webs, and insect eco-physiology.

-Richard Rebarber does research in Mathematical Ecology and in Distributed Parameter Control Theory.
-His research in Ecology is in the analysis of discrete and continuous population models, including: the effect of data uncertainty on long-term and transient population growth; the application of robust control theory methods to population management; and the mathematics of biological invasions.
+Richard Rebarber has research interests in Mathematical Ecology and in Distributed Parameter Control Theory.
+His research in Ecology is in population dynamics, including: the effect of parameter uncertainty (such as modeling error) and perturbations (such as global warming) on long-term and transient population growth; the application of robust control theory methods to population analysis and management; stability properties of nonlinear models; and analysis of models with stochasticity.

 Tom Shores is interested in the numerical solutions of ordinary and partial differential equations, especially those singular and nonlinear equations which are amenable to sinc methods.
 He is also interested in numerical methods for problems in inverse theory, especially parameter identification problems in ordinary and partial differential equations.
 More generally, he has research interests in issues dealing with scientific computation.
 Finally, he is interested in the mathematical modeling of populations and porous medium problems.